Mrian07/Proyeksi/docs/release-notes/4-2-6/README.md

     [\#21248](https://community.openproject.org/work_packages/21248),
     [\#21253](https://community.openproject.org/work_packages/21253)).

-Additionally, OpenProject 4.2.6 contains new translations.
+Additionally, ProyeksiApp 4.2.6 contains new translations.

 For further information on the release, please refer to the [Changelog v.4.2.6](https://community.openproject.org/versions/762) or take a look